 General Audition Requirements:

 Experienced performers with strong acting and singing abilities are needed.
-Good dancing abilities are required including tap.
 See the character breakdown (below) for specifics on available roles.
-Actors should prepare 16-32 bars from a song appropriate to the style of a 1960s TV variety show (such as Andy Williams, Perry Como and Judy Garland live Christmas shows).
+Actors should prepare 16-32 bars from a song appropriate to the style of the show.
 Please bring sheet music; an accompanist will be provided.
 Recorded music or a cappella audition will eliminate casting consideration.
 A current headshot and résumé are required.
 Audio and video submissions will not be considered.
 Equity members must have a current equity ID card.
 This is an Equity LORT B production, non-equity actors will be considered.
-Individuals of all ethnic and cultural backgrounds are needed and encouraged to audition for all roles.
+Individuals of all ethnic and cultural backgrounds are encouraged to audition for all roles.

 New York Auditions:

-Wojcik/Seay Casting will coordinate the New York City auditions, to be held on August 4, 2016.
-To be considered for a New York audition, mail a hard copy of your headshot and résumé and indicate the role you are interested in (if known) to the following address:
+Wojcik/Seay Casting will coordinate the New York City auditions, to be held on January 10, 2018.
+To be considered for a New York audition, mail a hard copy of your headshot and résumé and indicate the role you are interested in to the following address:

 247 West 38th Street 10th Floor

 NO CALLS PLEASE – qualified actors will be contacted to schedule an audition

 Rehearsals for Sunday in the Park with George begin on Tuesday, March 27, 2018.
 The production opens Tuesday, April 17 and runs through Sunday, May 6, 2018.
 Performances are Tuesday through Saturday evenings with matinees on Wednesdays, Saturdays, and Sundays for a total of eight shows per week.